 We also like the fact that there’s virtually no feedback, which can be quite annoying for some other brands we tried.
 Also, the volume control is quite nice and responsive.
 It has 11 micro clicks to let you easily adjust the volume, giving you a point of reference and a lot more control of your sound overall.

 Another great product when it comes to the best harmonica microphone is the Shure Green Bullet 520DX Harmonica Microphone.
 Shure is a very reputable player in this industry and makes some quality products.
 The Shure Green Bullet is actually quite legendary in this industry and if you are searching for a harmonica mic, chances are you have probably heard of it.
 It makes an awesomely unique sound that we like.

-There are no real words that can describe how it good it sounds so you will just have to test it our for yourself.
+There are no real words that can describe how good it sounds so you will just have to test it out for yourself.
 But let’s just say that it is an industry classic.
 Furthermore, we think it goes without saying that it has a solid build quality and craftsmanship.
 The volume dial is rugged enough and seems quite responsive.
 Also, feedback is kept down to a minimum.

 #4.Suzuki HMH-100 Harmonica Condenser Microphone

 The Suzuki HMH-100 Harmonica Condenser Microphone is definitely one of the better options out there if you want something small, portable, and lightweight.
 Although you are definitely paying a premium for it, we think that it is well worth it in the end.
 We also really like the sound which is nice crispy and extremely detailed.

 It is also low cut for bass response and it goes to reduce handling noises, which is a good feature that many people really like about this harmonica mic.
 Overall, the sound is still not as good as the bigger mics mentioned above as you can’t really cheat size.
 But all in all, it is still quite decent for its portability and weight.